KomMonitor/kommonitor.github.io/docs/index.md

 There are also some templates for a Kubernetes deployment at the  [KomMonitor Kubernetes](https://github.com/KomMonitor/kubernetes)  repository.
 ## Technical Specification
 You'll find some useful information and requirements for deploying KomMonitor via Docker at the [Technical Specification](https://kommonitor.github.io/technical-specs) page.
+## Migration Guide
+Use the [Migration Guide](https://kommonitor.github.io/migration) for major version updates of KomMonitor.